 Searching and screening

-However, a poorly managed search operation can have a direct impact on crowding outside the ground.
+A poorly managed search operation can have a direct impact on crowding outside the ground during ingress.
 If flow rates and customer engagement are not effectively managed within the Zone Ex space, the security risks can grow significantly.

 One response to a security threat might be the need to search and/or screen spectators before they enter the sports ground.